Regular Clinic Services

 Puppies and kittens need to be dewormed first when they are 2 weeks old, and then again when they are 4 weeks old.
 Worms are the most common cause of death in very young animals.
 Baby animals are given a special type of dewormer; DO NOT GIVE PUPPIES ADULT DEWORMER (IVERMECTIN).

 Ticks carry bacteria that causes a very serious disease called Ehrlichia or "Tick Disease."
 It is the most common and deadly illness for dogs in the CNMI, so it is important to protect your dog from getting any ticks.
 The most effective medicine for flea and tick prevention is Bravecto; one dose works for 3-4 months.
-The price is calculated based on the weight of your dog.
+The price per dog (based on your dog's body weight) is listed below.

 Mange is caused by tiny mites on the skin that can cause your dogs skin to become red and itchy, and will cause hair to fall out.